BrewBlox/brewblox-documentation/docs/user/automation_sandbox.md

 Often you don't need the full block, but only a specific value. <br>
 `getBlockField(serviceId, blockId, fieldName)` returns that value.

-For a description of what fields are available for each block type, see the *Data* section.
+For a description of what fields are available for each block type, see the [block types documentation](../dev/reference/block_types).

 In the editor is a snippet that lets you select a block and a field from dropdown menus, and then generates the `getBlockField()` call.